 Music (noun): brief interruptions between bass solos

-I took up bass guitar when I was around 18, which came about by some cosmic mistake when a so-called friend of mine tried to dump his gear on me for some cash.
+The bass guitar entered the scene at around 18, which came about by some cosmic accident when a so-called friend of mine tried to dump his gear on me for some cash.
 It was a beat up Peavy Foundation, and I spent several months with bleeding fingers figuring out how the stupid thing worked.
-As it turned out, I started to enjoy it, and have been playing bass for the past 17 years, with only a few brief vacations.
-I didn’t “get” music theory until I really started playing the bass.
-Prior to that, I was so oblivious to music that my high school theory teacher (Mr. Metivier) beamed a book at my head and nearly got himself fired.
-I finally figured it out, though, and while hackers and painters are a more well known combination, hackers and musicians have more fun.
+Eventually started to enjoy it, and have been playing bass on and off since.
+While hackers and painters are a more well known combination, hackers and musicians have more fun.
 They say music is sound that makes sense; I like Vic Wooten’s philosophy that music is a “language”, and like any other language, the most important thing is “having something to say”; having something written on your heart to express in music is an intimate thing, which is one way musicians differ from hackers in some ways, yet share together in others.
-As far as gear is concerned, I’ve since sworn off Peavy and other cheap store-bought hardware.
-I liked Fender up until they bought and trashed my favorite company at the time – Guild – who made me an amazing sounding Pilot Pro-5 Studio fretless bass, which I regret selling every day of my life.
-Since moving on, I’ve spent the past several years playing basses hand-crafted by JD Lewis at Warrior Instruments, which are probably the world’s finest and most playable instruments.
-I also play a pre-Gibson Tobias Signature 6-String, an amazing custom Mike Lull, and a few others.
-My musical inspirations have included Abraham Laboriel, John Patitucci, Anthony Sallee, Victor Wooten, Bootsy Collins, and many others.
-I still frequently listen to old tracks from Parliament, James Brown, and Brothers Johnson to name a few.
+My musical inspirations have included Abraham Laboriel, Victor Wooten, Bootsy Collins, Marcus Miller, John Patitucci, Tommy Sims, Richard Bona, Felix Pastorius, and Jaco of course.
+Recommended tracks: Parliament, James Brown, Janis Joplin, Joni Mitchell, Herbie Hancock, Snarky Puppy, and anything with Metropole Orkest playing.
 On a Sunday, you’re more likely than not to find me playing in a church somewhere.